Shopping Cart

 What is Brass?

-Italian Made Brass Table Lamp
+Italian Made Mid-Century Brass Table Lamp

-The Natural Ageing Process
+The Natural Aging Process

-When brass is first crafted, it has an unmistakable shine, radiating warmth and sophistication.
+When brass light is first crafted, it has an unmistakable shine, radiating warmth and sophistication.
 The surface is smooth, reflecting light in a vibrant golden hue, depending on the selected finish.
 This brilliant lustre makes brass an ideal choice for decorative and functional spaces alike.

 Antique Brass Up and Down Wall Light